UK Growing Seasons: Your Complete Vegetable Planting Guide

 | December | — | — | — | Leeks, Parsnips, Brussels sprouts, Kale |

 This planting guide covers the most popular UK vegetables.
-Exact dates will vary depending on your location — gardeners in Scotland and northern England should typically add 2–3 weeks to outdoor sowing dates compared to the south of England.
+Exact dates vary by location — gardeners in Scotland and northern England should typically add 2–3 weeks to outdoor sowing dates compared to the south of England.

 January

 The quietest month in the vegetable garden, but not a month to waste.
 Order seeds from catalogues, plan your crop rotation, and clean pots and seed trays.
 In mild areas or with a heated propagator, you can start onion seeds and early broad beans indoors.
-Outdoors, harvest any remaining leeks, parsnips, and Brussels sprouts.
+Outdoors, harvest any remaining leeks, parsnips, and Brussels sprouts — the first hard frost converts the starches in sprouts to sugar, which is why allotment growers leave them on the stalk.

 February

 The first real sowing month.
 Start tomatoes, peppers, aubergines, and chillies on a warm windowsill — they need the longest growing season of any UK crop.
 In milder areas, sow broad beans directly outdoors.
-Prepare beds by forking in compost and covering with black polythene to warm the soil ahead of March sowing.
+Prepare beds by forking in compost and covering with black polythene to warm the soil ahead of March sowing — RHS guidance notes black polythene measurably lifts topsoil temperature in the top 5cm and can shorten the wait for a viable outdoor sowing window.

 March